-Other harms
+Other Harms

 Both omalizumab and reslizumab carry a black box warning for anaphylaxis, which can occur with the first dose or shortly after doses given more than a year on therapy.
 Patients must be taught the signs and symptoms of anaphylaxis and clinicians need to be prepared to manage anaphylaxis.
-The estimated rate of anaphylaxis for omalizumab is 0.2%.
-The estimated rate of anaphylaxis for omalizumab is 0.3%.
+The estimated rate of anaphylaxis for omalizumab is 0.1%.8 The estimated rate of anaphylaxis for reslizumab is 0.3%.9